Libre Office

 That said, many of the problems Word presents for page layout carry over into Libre Office.
 The most challenging aspect is working with Styles.
 Much like any other word processor, Libre Office uses text and page styles to define things like font, spacing, and unique elements.

-Using Styles In Libre Office
+Using Styles in Libre Office

 Styles are great if you’re just creating a simple text document.
 You’ve got some heading styles, normal body text, and some list styles.
 Maybe a couple of additional styles you can define for specific uses.